redmacdev1988/photoFrontend/README.md

 When your pattern matches, then we need to check for both left and right nodes.
 Because if the current node starts with your pattern, then the left or right node may very well also start with your pattern.

 For example, say we're looking for 'thai'.
-The current node is thaiM, left node is thaiA, and right node is thaiZ.
-This whole subtree starts with the string 'thai'.
+The current node is 'thaiM', left node is 'thaiA', and right node is 'thaiZ'.
+Thus, all three nodes must be included in our search.

 But let's say our left node is 'aaa', and right node is thaiZ.

 In this case, we already have had a match at thaiM.
-When we evaluate 'aaa', its not match and we can stop the recursion.
+When we evaluate 'aaa', its not a match and we can stop the recursion.
 This is because if 'aaa' is not a match, then it is impossible for any of its children to be a match.

 Let's take a look at this example here: